byui-cit/learning-modules/modules/js/debugging/prepare1.md

 9. Click on the line number for line 1.
 It should add a blue arrow on it.
 We have just set a breakpoint.
 If you refresh the browser the code execution will now stop on line 1 at our breakpoint.
    ![Debugging sources tab in developer tools](/img/debugging-sources.png)

-10. At this point we could click the Resume button to resume the execution of the program, or Step over, or step into. **Step into** is for functions, which we don't have yet. so click the **Step Over** button to advance to the next line in the code.
+10. The Resume button should be blue at this point.
+That means the execution of our code is paused.
+At this point we could click the Resume button to resume the execution of the program, or Step over, or step into. **Step into** is for functions, which we don't have yet. so click the **Step Over** button to advance to the next line in the code.

 11. Hover your mouse cursor over the word `PI` in the Sources tab.
 You should see a little popup with '3.14' show up.
 This indicates what the current value in that variable is.
 Do not underestimate how valuable this inspect ability is!

 12. If you click **Step Over** a few more times we will get to the line with the first syntax error and our execution will end.
+(Resume button will no longer be a blue 'Play' button.)

+13. Clicking on the line number for line 1 again will remove the breakpoint.